 TIP: If you are going to fill the pinata, make sure to do so before attaching the saddle to the llama’s back.

 Create eyes, teeth and nostrils from cardstock.
-Glue to head using picture as guide.
+Glue to head using a picture as a guide.

 Stop by our WholesaleHalloweenCostumes.com blog to see how to pick up some new skins!